-WRAPUP 1-Canada oil companies hopeful on deal with Alberta government to boost production
+WRAPUP 2-Canada oil companies hopeful on deal with Alberta government to boost production

 Suncor Chief Executive Officer Mark Little said he was hopeful the Alberta government will agree to a deal “in the next month or so”, adding it would significantly boost takeaway capacity out of Alberta and help end curtailment.

-“I’m expecting that between now and year-end, if we can get that agreement in place, we could bring on somewhere in the neighborhood of 250,000-300,000 barrels a day of incremental rail,” Little said.
+“I’m expecting that between now and year-end, if we can get that agreement in place, we could bring on somewhere in the neighbourhood of 250,000-300,000 barrels a day of incremental rail,” Little said.

-Cenovus CEO Alex Pourbaix said he could not give any timeframe on when a deal might come but he saw it bringing significant benefits to the industry and higher royalties to the province.
+Cenovus CEO Alex Pourbaix said he could not give any time frame on when a deal might come but he saw it bringing significant benefits to the industry and higher royalties to the province.

+Husky Energy Inc told investors on its quarterly earnings call it has been involved in some of the work to put proposals forth to the provincial government on loosening curtailments.

 The Alberta government, which won an election in April, is also in talks with industry for the private sector to take over C$4-billion-worth of crude-by-rail transportation contracts that were signed by the previous provincial government.